labwc/labwc.github.io/src/integration.md

 with a list of opened applications and supports requests for certain actions such as maximizing, etc.

-At the time of writing some common toolkits do not have full support for [`wlr-layer-shell`], most notably `GTK4` and `Qt <6.5`.
-In order to integrate components written in these eco-systems in the short/medium term, window rules can be used to achieve a reasonable setup.
-Please note though that the use of window-rules is a sub-optimal solution which relies on user configuration and does not always support per-output configuration.

 [`wlr-layer-shell`]: https://wayland.app/protocols/wlr-layer-shell-unstable-v1
 [`wlr-foreign-toplevel-management`]: https://wayland.app/protocols/wlr-foreign-toplevel-management-unstable-v1